-- (20) Leave without pay - (a) Subject to all other leave entitlements being exhausted an employee shall be entitled to apply for leave without pay following parental leave to extend their leave by up to two years.
+(29) Leave without pay

+- (a) Subject to all other leave entitlements being exhausted an employee shall be entitled to apply for leave without pay following parental leave to extend their leave by up to two years.
 The Employer is to agree to a request to extend their leave unless: - (i) having considered the employee's circumstances, the Employer is not satisfied that the request is genuinely based on the employee's parental responsibilities; or - (ii) there are grounds to refuse the request relating to its adverse effect on the Employer's business and those grounds would satisfy a reasonable person.
-These grounds include, but are not limited to: - (1) cost; - (2) lack of adequate replacement staff; - (3) loss of efficiency; - (4) impact on the production or delivery of products or services by the Employer. - (b) The Employer is to give the employee written notice of the Employer's decision on a request for leave without pay under subclause (20)(a) of this clause.
-If the request is refused, the notice is to set out the reasons for the refusal. - (c) An employee who believes their request for leave without pay under subclause (20)(a) of this clause has been unreasonably refused may seek to enforce it as a minimum condition of employment and the onus will be on the Employer to demonstrate that the refusal was justified in the circumstances. - (d) Any period of leave without pay must be applied for and approved in advance and will be granted on a year-by-year basis.
-Where both partners work for the Employer the total combined period of leave without pay following parental leave shall not exceed two years. - (21) Personal leave - (a) An employee on paid or unpaid parental leave is not entitled to paid personal leave other than as specified in subclause (21)(b) of this clause. - (b) Should the birth or adoption result in other than the arrival of a living child, the employee shall be entitled to such period of paid personal leave to which the employee is entitled or unpaid leave for a period certified as necessary by a registered medical practitioner.
-Paid personal leave cannot be taken concurrently with paid parental leave. - (c) Where a pregnant employee not on parental leave suffers illness related to the pregnancy or is required to undergo a pregnancy related medical procedure the employee may take any paid personal leave to which the employee is entitled or unpaid leave for a period as certified necessary by a registered medical practitioner. - (d) An employee on unpaid partner leave is not entitled to paid personal leave.
+These grounds include, but are not limited to: - (1) cost; - (2) lack of adequate replacement staff; - (3) loss of efficiency; - (4) impact on the production or delivery of products or services by the Employer. - (b) The Employer is to give the employee written notice of the Employer's decision on a request for leave without pay under subclause (29)(a) of this clause.
+If the request is refused, the notice is to set out the reasons for the refusal. - (c) An employee who believes their request for leave without pay under subclause (29)(a) of this clause has been unreasonably refused may seek to enforce it as a minimum condition of employment and the onus will be on the Employer to demonstrate that the refusal was justified in the circumstances. - (d) Any period of leave without pay must be applied for and approved in advance and will be granted on a year-by-year basis.
+Where both partners work for the Employer the total combined period of leave without pay following parental leave shall not exceed two years.